Best Prepaid Phone Plans

 You've likely heard the name MetroPCS thrown around the prepaid wireless sphere but did you know that it's owned by T-Mobile?
 MetroPCS has a number of prepaid cell phone plans and affordable monthly rates customers can take advantage of.

 In order to better gauge the data type of plan that's best for you, MetroPCS features a simple to use monthly estimation tool.
-Select the amount of time you spend surfing the web, the number of emails you send per day, and files you upload/download to get a rough idea of your monthly usage.
+You select the amount of time you spend surfing the web, the number of emails you send per day, time spent using your GPS, streaming music, and posting photos and videos online to get a rough idea of your monthly usage.

 Interested in add-ons?
 MetroPCS has the following services available for a fee with monthly service plans: